-One of the little known facts about Port Elizabeth of Yore is that there was another church in Main Street apart from St. Mary’s Church, known by the highly imaginative name of New Church.
-Occupying Main Street between Donkin Street and Constitutional Hill, which extended down to Main Street in those days.
+One of the little known facts about Port Elizabeth of Yore is that there was another church in Main Street apart from St. Mary’s.
+It was known by the highly imaginative name of The New Church.
+It stood in Main Street between Donkin Street and Constitutional Hill, which extended down to Main Street in those days.
 This church was initially an independent church built by the members of Union Chapel.

-Main picture: New Church is on the right looking towards the Town Hall.
-One is unable to view the Town Hall bracketing the buildings at the end of Main Street, as it did not yet exist.
+Main picture: New Church is on the right looking towards the market square.
+One is unable to view the Town Hall at the end of Main Street, as it did not yet exist.

-Also known as The Scotch Church and Robson’s Congregational Church later in its existence, the architect of New Church was Peter Penketh, who practiced in Cape Town.
+Also known as The Scotch Church and later in its existence as Robson’s Congregational Church, the architect of New Church was Peter Penketh, who practiced in Cape Town.
 It was constructed over the period 1852 to 1853.

 In due course, the Presbyterians formed their own congregation and hence this church became a purely Congregational one.
-Therefore it came to pass – taking a biblical saying – that it became known as Robson’s Congregational Church referring to Pastor Robinson who was the minister in charge.
+It was known as Robson’s Congregational Church referring to Pastor Robinson who was the minister in charge.

-The church’s use declined following the construction of a new Presbyterian church higher up the hill and was sold to John Holland, in 1878, who had the building altered and given a new street frontage to accommodate his auction business, the Armstrong Auction Rooms.
+The church’s use declined following the construction of a new Presbyterian church higher up the hill and was sold to John Holland, in 1878.
+He had the building altered and given a new street frontage to accommodate his auction business, Armstrong Auction Rooms.
 The architect was G. Dix-Peek.

 Port Elizabeth: The Social Chronicle to the end of 1945 by Margaret Harradine

 Rations, Rules and other Regulations aboard the Settler Ships

 Port Elizabeth of Yore: Empire units in P.E. during the Boer War